Dudley Asbestos Survey

 We at Safeline Environmental carry out all types and sizes of surveys, a recent Dudley Asbestos Survey was completed by Safeline to a domestic property, a lovely old couple that was having an update to their home before they retired.

 On-site, the survey highlighted small amounts of asbestos in the home, and the homeowners asked the question about leaving asbestos in place if it remained undisturbed.

 The advice from the HSE (Health and Safety Executive) is as follows;-

 “Do not try to repair or remove any asbestos materials yourself if you have not had any training for non-licensed asbestos work.
 You can seek advice from an environmental health officer at your local authority/council (see the Directgov website).

 If you are sure (or strongly suspect) that your home contains asbestos materials then it is often best to leave them where they are – especially if they are in good condition and unlikely to get damaged.
 You should check the condition of the materials from time to time to make sure they haven’t been damaged or started to deteriorate.”

-The key to this advice is the notion of the ACM (asbestos containing material) not being damaged.
-Asbestos is particularly dangerous is the people in the that environment have been exposed to an ACM that is deteriorating and becoming airborne.
+The key to this advice is the notion of the ACM (asbestos-containing material) not being damaged.
+Asbestos is particularly dangerous if the people in that environment have been exposed to an ACM that is deteriorating and becoming airborne.
 It has been noted that exposure periods of between 10 and 40 years are typical to have a detrimental effect on health.
 The HSE goes on to say;-

 As our Dudley asbestos survey highlighted damaged ACM’s the homeowner wisely choose to have the asbestos removed before any of the improvement contractors can onto site.